coder137/coder137.github.io/_posts/2018-06-07-introduction-to-freertos.md

 However, instead of blocking the entire processor the function blocks itself for a set amount of time.
 During this time period other functions can run.

-FreeRTOS makes this very easy since the entire operation is taken care of by a scheduler that takes care of this `time splicing` for us.
+FreeRTOS makes this very easy since the entire operation is taken care of by a scheduler that takes care of this `time slicing` for us.

 Moreover, as long as the memory of the microcontroller allows us, we can keep adding functions like these and take advantagae of multi-tasking using FreeRTOS easily.